brainframe-me/dynamodb-titan/README.md

 <a name="DEPLOYMENT3"/>
 # DETAILS DEPLOYMENT 3
-Run docker for Titan on AWS EC2 Container Services (ECS) and use AWS DynamoDB in the cloud
+Runs docker for Titan on AWS EC2 Container Services (ECS) and uses AWS DynamoDB in the cloud

 ## 1. PREPARE AWS
 - To access AWS DynamoDB create a new user with the policy "AmazonDynamoDBFullAccess" via AWS IAM on Amazon AWS console.